Table of Contents

 - Due to cloud storage misconfigurations, a travel booking website disclosed 10 million records containing hotel guest information, including national ID numbers, credit card information, full names, and email addresses.

-- 7.4 billion records for a newspaper in France were disclosed containing staff and subscriber data after exfiltration from a trusted vendor’s cloud storage server.
+- 7.4 billion records for a French newspaper were disclosed, containing staff and subscriber data after exfiltration from a trusted vendor’s cloud storage server.

-Accounting for every threat, including human error, is a full-time job and difficult for small businesses, but organisations can follow specific standards and use common strategies to stop attacks.
+Accounting for every threat, including human error, is a full-time job and difficult for small businesses.
+However, organisations can follow specific standards and use common strategies to stop attacks.
 It only takes one weak link to lead to a data breach, so strategies should strengthen every aspect of the organisation, including staff cybersecurity training and education.

 A few best practices for data protection against breaches include: